ylab-hi/ScanExitronLR/README.md

     		-a/--ao INT	Reports only exitrons with AO of INT or above (default: 1).
     		-p/--pso FLOAT	Reports only exitrons with PSO of FLOAT or above (default: 0.01).
     		-c/--cores INT	Use INT cores (default: 1).
 Use as many as you can spare.
 Even large BAM files only use 4GB total memory on 10 cores.
+                -cp/--cluster-purity FLOAT  Reports only exitrons with cluster purity of FLOAT or above (default: 0).

     		-arabidopsis	Use this flag if using alignments from Arabidopsis.
 See github page for annotation file/genome assumptions.
     		-m/--mapq INT	Only considers reads with mapq score >= INT (default: 50) -j/--jitter INT	Treat splice-sites with fuzzy boundry of +/- INT (default: 10).